hallettmiket/hallettmiket.github.io/research/_posts/2020-02-25-biological-networks.md

 Our lab has several projects related to the inference of biological networks.
-We have developed approaches that perturb specific sets of genes or transcripts using genome editing (eg CRISPR) in a high-throughput, multivariate manner.
+We have developed approaches that perturb specific sets of genes or transcripts using genome editing (eg CRISPR) in a high-throughput, multivariate pseudo-random manner.
 The edits can be knockouts, knock-downs or over-expression of the targets, or a combination thereof.
 Single cell high-throughput profiling of transcription, select proteins, or chromosomal conformations are used to deduce underlying biological networks - the regulatory and correlative relationships between genes and gene products.

 These projects bring together all the components of our lab: